Alpurrurulam, Northern Territory: Governance and population

 Alpurrurulam is located within the federal division of Lingiari, the territory electoral division of Barkly and the local government area of the Barkly Region, in the ward of Alpurrurulam.

 The town is usually called Alpurrurulam or Lake Nash.
 The town is mostly referred to as Lake Nash colloquially, and for mail delivery (via Mount Isa), and Alpurrurulam for all official matters, such as a census.

 The 2016 Australian census which was conducted in August 2016 reports that Alpurrurulam had a population of 420 people of whom 387 (92.1%) identified as being Aboriginal and/or Torres Strait Islander people.

 The people of Alpurrurulam have close historical ties with the people of Ampilatwatja, in Utopia.

 Facilities

 Services include the Barkly Regional Council Alpurrurulam Service Centre, aged care facilities, night patrol, sport and recreation, Centrelink, a post office, the Warte Alparayetye community-owned store, Alpurrurulam Community School (to Year 9), and the Rainbow Gateway, a new community development program.
-It also has a small Australian rules football club.
+Lake Nash AFC are the town's Australian rules football club that plays in the AFL Mount Isa league in Queensland, it has a men's team known as the Young Guns and a women's team known as the Giants.

 There is an airstrip, with planes departing for Mt Isa for health appointments once a week, and a special mail plane on Fridays.

 A wind farm and a solar farm with hybrid solar-diesel power system, were installed in 2011–2012.